felix314159/machinelearning_with_riotapi/README.md

 # Summary

 I trained my model on more than 60000 summoner names from the popular MOBA game League of Legends to create this model.
-I then generated more than 6000 new names using Tensorflows deep learning techniques.
-You can find these generated names in /4 - summary/output.txt
+While training it generated more than 6000 new names using Tensorflows deep learning techniques.
+You can find these generated names in /4 - summary/output.txt.
+Keep in mind that while training the model Tensorflow varies parameters like the diversity (which is 0.4, 0.6, 0.8, 1.0, 1.2 or 1.4).
+So the higher the diversity the more random (and non-human like) the names usually are.
+In the list output.txt I sorted all generated names alphabetically, which means that names that have been generated with different parameters are mixed.
+That's why some names appear pretty random meanwhile others are pretty human-like.

-The model already created some hilarious usernames.
+I already found some hilarious usernames in output.txt

 A Best-Of list might come soon! :)